 Over on the other side, a patch had come loose.
 Drought had stricken an area, putting them at risk of starvation.
 From her scraps she pulled a green patch for life and sewed it into the fabric.
 Weather reporters forecast rain that night for the first time in

 That Which Slept a Thousand YearsIt had slumbered for a thousand years, buried beneath the earth, awaiting the moment when it would roam free once more.
 Its dreams, as it slept, were of weird and eldritch things; and when it turned in its slumber the people above fell to writing and painting and murder, and to weeping.
 There was madness lurking on its breath.
-The beating of its hearts drummed fear into the minds of men, even from far beneath the earth.
+The beating of its hearts drummed fear into the minds of men, even from far below the ground.

 In the thousandth year of its slumber a farmer unearthed a part of the great shell in which it rested: and seeing that he had come upon a great shining orb of unknown substance and (doubtless) great worth, he hastened at once to the palace of his prince to report his find.
 The prince received his report with great interest.
 He sent an army of men to excavate the thing at once; and for himself he retired to his library, to see whether any oracle had foretold of this great thing that shone beneath his kingdom, and what joys and sorrows it might bring him.